bmcmahen/cast/Readme.md

 ### .justify()

-Calculates the grid positions without left and right wrapper padding.
-Grid item width and height are constant.
+Calculates the grid positions assuming that the wrapper has 0 padding on the left and right.
+Grid item width and height are constant. paddingWidth is dynamic.
 If `.draw()` has been called, `.justify()` will automatically rerender your views.

 ### .center()

-Calculates the grid with padding on the left and right of the wrapper.
-Grid item width and height are constant.
+Calculates the grid with dynamic width on the left and right side of the wrapper.
+Grid item width, height, paddingWidth, and paddingHeight are constant.
 If `.draw()` has been called, `.center()` will automatically rerender your views.

 ### .dynamic()

-Calculates the grid by keeping a constant padding width and height, but implements a dynamic grid item width and height, and boxes per row.
-You must set `minWidth`, `maxWidth`, and `ratio` options.
-For square grid items, use a ratio of 1.
+Calculates the grid with a constant `paddingWidth` and `paddingHeight`, and a dynamic `boxWidth` and `boxHeight`.
 If `.draw()` has been called, `.dynamic()` will automatically rerender your views.

 ### .toJSON()